Vision For Plymouth

 - Plymouth’s young people have the skills they need to find productive employment, through the provision of high quality education, and are supported by the momentum generated through the Plymouth and South West Peninsula City Deal.

 - The city's graduates choose to stay in Plymouth, entering employment, starting businesses, contributing to its success and contributing to its entrepreneurial spirit.

 - The city centre is enhanced and regenerated as a vibrant modern mixed-use regional shopping centre of appropriate scale for prevailing retail patterns, with high levels of Internet connectivity, high quality high density urban living, and a hub for culture and leisure to serve the wider city.

-- The Waterfront is enhanced as the showcase for the city, a hub for culture and major events, an international gateway with high quality waterside living and enjoyment of the sea, and a wholly accessible and inclusive destination.
+- The historic Waterfront is enhanced as the showcase for the city, a hub for culture and major events, an international gateway with high quality waterside living and enjoyment of the sea, and a wholly accessible and inclusive destination.